joeyshipley/Redux-With-Multi-UI-Frameworks/README.md

 While this example only uses a few of the 'currently' modern frameworks, near any framework that allows you to update the UI based on state given to it can be used in this structure.

-For example looking at this commit when implemented the Angular2 UI implementation of the calculator, I had only touched a React file because of some cosmetic changes that was noticed when working on the Angular version.
+For example looking at this commit when implementing the Angular2 UI version of the calculator, I had only touched a React file because of some cosmetic changes that was noticed when working on the Angular version.
 If I had been a little smarter about it, I would have waited for a seperate commit to show this better.

 https://github.com/joeyshipley/Redux-With-Multi-UI-Frameworks/commit/3142f400ef19b3fb3046d706f25988293f499c82